 February 11 meeting in Montgomery, Alabama

-I am looking forward to seeing folks on February 11, starting at noon Central Time, followed by a tour of the Museum and Monument at The Legacy Museum and The National Memorial for Peace and Justice, in Montgomery, Alabama.
-All details for the meet-up are in the printed invitation.
+On February 11, I am hopeful that we will have a good turnout for lunch, starting at noon Central Time, followed by a tour of the museum and monument at The Legacy Museum and The National Memorial for Peace and Justice, in Montgomery, Alabama.
+All details for the meet-up are in the printed invitation, which is also being mailed out to households within driving distance of the event.
 Please know that you don’t need to receive a postcard to attend — just email or call me to let me know you will be attending.